Chief Executive Officer - Peter O'Sullivan

 In 2016–17, the team will continue to focus on safety and environmental improvements.
 With coal demand not expected to increase in the year ahead, the team will also increase their focus on improving the operations efficiency.

-People and Community General Manager - Rowen Winsor
+People, Community and Sustainability General Manager - Rowen Winsor

 Rowen joined GPC in October 2015, following 20 years of demonstrated senior leadership experience in the mining, manufacturing, tourism and finance industries.
 Along with her leadership experience, Rowen’s technical experience is diverse and includes employee relations, organisational development, community engagement, Indigenous affairs, sustainability and safety.